Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that visit confirmation emails (with QR) are sent to visitors upon successful scheduling.

+**Preconditions:**
+- Visit scheduling process can be completed
+- Brevo email service is configured and available
+- QR code generation is functional
+- Visitor email address is valid and accessible
+- Email template with QR code embedding is configured

 **Actions:**
 - Step 1: Complete visit scheduling process
 - Step 2: Verify visit status is 'pending'